flawnson/flawnson.github.io/docs/_drafts/Improving how I learn.md

 The rest of my time is spent learning how to do those activities.
 I like letting work show for itself, but as a way to supplement my lack of formal training, perhaps this post will help show how seriously I take learning, from study to practice.

+Some tips:
+Use the Table of Contents, the FAQ, etc.

 # Practicing
 How I practice depends on what I'm trying to develop.
 I use university worksheets (graciously provided by my friends at UWaterloo and UofT) to practice math, particularly proofs.